 Speaking of Sweet Potatoes, they are quickly becoming the darling of the food science world.
 They grow all over the world and have been found to be nutritional treasure houses.
 They contain alpha- and beta-carotene, which not only give them their color but are used by the body to make Vitamin A. Vitamin A is needed to help keep your eyes, bones and immune system healthy.
 They also contain lots of Vitamin C and other antioxidants.
 The Center for Science in the Public Interest calls the sweet potato the most nutritious vegetable we have.

 The wonderful thing about Broccoli is that it is one of the most affordable, most nutritious green vegetables around.
-They are loaded with what are called phytonutrients, substances that form only in vegetables and plants, especially the green ones.
-While research is continuing, we know the most about what are called carotenoids, the substances that give plants, fruits and vegetables their color.
+They are loaded with what are called phytonutrients, substances that form only in vegetables and plants, especially green ones.
+While research is continuing, we know the most about what are called carotenoids, the substances that give plants, fruits, and vegetables their color.
 You’ve probably heard of beta-carotene that gives things an orange or green color.
-There’s also polyphenols which help plants absorb and metabolize food.
-Scientist think they may do the same for us.
+There are also polyphenols that help plants absorb and metabolize food.
+Scientists think they may do the same for us.
 Broccoli also contains a substance that helps the body make detoxifying enzymes.

 There you have a few ideas of superfoods readily available and affordable to eat all the time in The Bachelor’s Kitchen.
 Add these to your grocery list and try to eat some of these every week for a healthier you.